CryptozombiesHQ/cryptozombie-lessons/2/3-require.md

 Let's use `require` to make sure this function only gets executed one time per user, when they create their first zombie.

 1. Put a `require` statement at the beginning of `createRandomZombie`.
-The function should throw an error if `ownerZombieCount[msg.sender]` is NOT equal to `0`.
-(I.e. The user already has at least 1 zombie).
+The function check to make sure `ownerZombieCount[msg.sender]` is equal to `0`, and throw an error otherwise.